jump-dev/MathOptInterface.jl/docs/src/manual/models.md

  * Variable attributes (subtypes of [`AbstractVariableAttribute`](@ref)) refer to properties of an individual variable.

-Some attributes are constants that can be queried by the user but not modified, while other attributes can be modified by the user.
+Some attributes are values that can be queried by the user but not modified, while other attributes can be modified by the user.

 All interactions with attributes occur through the [`get`](@ref) and [`set`](@ref)